SayehKazem/FunBurd/README.md

 </p>

 - **Jaccard-Based p-value (Python notebook):** A robust method for assessing gene set associations.
 The notebook is included for reproducing these calculations.</p>
-- **S-LDSC:** Scripts to recompute GWAS enrichments for your geneset of interest using stratified LD score regression.
+- **S-LDSC:** Scripts to recompute GWAS enrichments for the geneset of interest using stratified LD score regression.

 ### File Types